r4victor/tenthousandmeters/content/blog/python_bts_10.md

 ### Overview

 A Python dictionary is a hash table with open addressing.
-Its size is always a power of 2, and its load factor varies between 1/3 and 2/3.
+Its size is always a power of 2 and is initially set to 8.
+When the load factor exceeds 2/3, the hash table resizes.
+Usually, the size just doubles, but it can also be set to some lesser power of 2 if deleted items occupy a lot of buckets.
+In short, the load factor varies between 1/3 and 2/3.

 The hash of a Python object is a 32-bit or 64-bit singed integer (on 32-bit and 64-bit platforms respectively).
 We call the built-in `hash()` function to compute it, and this function works by calling the `tp_hash` slot of the object's type.
 Built-in types implement the `tp_hash` slot directly, and classes can implement it by defining the `__hash__()` special method.
-Thus, the hash function is different for different types.
+So, the hash function is different for different types.
 Strings and `bytes` objects are hashed with SipHash, while other types implement custom, simpler hashing algorithms.

 The hash of an integer, for example, is usually the integer itself: